Jaywantadh/DisktroByte/README.md

 - Chunks are encrypted with your password
 - Chunks are stored locally and distributed to peers

-#### Reassembling Files
+#### File Reassembly
-**Purpose**: Reconstruct original files from distributed chunks
+**Purpose**: Reconstruct original files from distributed chunks with intelligent management

 **Steps**:
-1. Go to "Files" tab
+1. Go to "File Reassembly" (🔧) tab
-2. Click "Refresh Files" to load your file list
+2. Click "Refresh Available Files" to load your file list
-3. Click "Reassemble" on any file
-4. Enter the output path for the reassembled file
-5. Wait for completion
+3. View file completion status and chunk availability
+4. Click "Reassemble" (for real files) or "Prepare" (for demo files)
+5. Monitor real-time progress and status updates
+6. Download completed files directly from the interface

+**Features**:
+- **Visual Progress Tracking**: Real-time progress bars and status updates
+- **File Type Detection**: Smart icons and handling for different file types (PDF, ZIP, MP4, PPTX)
+- **Demo File Support**: Test the interface with realistic demo files
+- **Chunk Status Monitoring**: See exactly which chunks are available vs missing
+- **Direct Download**: Download reassembled files directly from the web interface
+- **History Tracking**: Keep track of reassembly operations and downloads

 **What Happens**:
-- System locates all chunks for the file
+- System locates all chunks for the file across the network
 - Downloads missing chunks from peers (if needed)
-- Decrypts all chunks using your password
+- Decrypts all chunks using secure encryption
 - Decompresses chunks (if they were compressed)
-- Reassembles chunks in correct order
+- Reassembles chunks in correct order with integrity verification
-- Saves the complete file to your specified location
+- Makes the complete file available for download

 #### Uploading to Specific Peers
 **Purpose**: Upload files to specific network nodes